gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 2. Setting up a MASTER-SAFE
 3. Liquidity provision
 4. Withdrawing liquidity
-5. Even more secure setup with more owners
+5. Securing your setup with more owners

 If you have any questions, don't hesitate to visit us in the [Gnosis discord channel](https://chat.gnosis.io/)